 Tier-1 Dynamical Realization: The Coupled Dirac–Λ System

 Tier-0 says what a law must be: a fixed point of closure, collapse, and boundary normalization.
-It selects the admissible gauge group, the generation count, the dimensionality of spacetime, and the structural inevitability of the dissipative channel all before dynamics is written down.
+It selects the admissible gauge group, the generation count, the dimensionality of spacetime, and the structural inevitability of the dissipative channel, all before dynamics is written down.

 But selection is not realization.
 A closure criterion can tell you which laws are admissible without telling you how those laws act on fields, produce masses, or generate the specific physical content we observe.
 The question that every visitor to this site eventually asks is: where are the equations?
 Where is the dynamical system that turns the Everything Equation into physics you can compute with?